transloadit/uppy/website/src/docs/uppy.md

 ### `upload-success`

-Fired each time a single upload is complete.
+Fired each time a single upload is completed.

 ``` javascript
 uppy.on('upload-success', (file, resp, uploadURL) => {